 Cost Sharing Invoices

 Cost sharing invoices will be mailed in early December for your required retiree contributions.
 These invoices can be paid in full or quarterly.
-If you would like to receive these invoices electronically, please include your email on your enrollment form.

 Prescription Drug Coverage